MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -RerunBehavior

-Specifies that a task sequence will be rerun on a computer if it has previously been run before the scheduled mandatory time.
-By default, the task sequence is always rerun.
+Specifies whether the task sequence will rerun on a computer if it previously ran before the scheduled mandatory time.
+By default, the task sequence always reruns.
-The acceptable values for this parameter are:

-- AlwaysRerunProgram
-- NeverRerunDeployedProgram
-- RerunIfFailedPreviousAttempt
-- RerunIfSucceededOnPreviousAttempt

 ```yaml
 Type: RerunBehaviorType